SketchyBach/BannerGrabbing/README.md

 # SketchyBach's BannerGrabbing Tool

-Welcome to my BannerGrabbing Tool, a Python-based code designed for educational and authorized penetration testing.
+Welcome to my BannerGrabbing Tool, a BashShell-based code designed for educational and authorized penetration testing.
 The tool is a very simple tool that scans open ports and grab service banners

 ---
 ## About Myself :\

 Hi, I'm Sketchy Bach and I'm a cybersecurity enthusiast with a passion for developing CyberSecurity tools .
 Connect with me on [LinkedIn Profile](https://www.linkedin.com/in/yarin-suisa) to discuss cybersecurity, job opportunities, or just to say hi!
-This project is a showcase of my skills in Python,and network knowledge.
+This project is a showcase of my skills in Bash Scripting,and network knowledge.

 ## Disclaimer : The code of this tool was tweaked at the end with an ai tool to make it look better , it was written completely by me and not written by it.